makersacademy/takeaway-challenge/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```
-> :warning: **WARNING:** think twice before you push your **mobile number** or **Twilio API Key** to a public space like GitHub :eyes:
->
-> :key: Now is a great time to think about security and how you can keep your private information secret.
-You might want to explore environment variables.

-* Finally submit a pull request before Monday at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday at 9am

 ## Aim